-When looking for a winter golf setup such as a home golf simulator it can be important to know the differences when comparing golf hitting mats and grass turf.
+When looking for a winter golf setup such as indoor virtual golf it can be important to know the differences when comparing golf hitting mats and grass turf.
 Unfortunately in most places the weather doesn’t stay perfect for golf year round which leads people to be in the market to use hitting mats to practice their swing during the cold months.

 In this guide we cover the advantages and disadvantages of mats, the advantages of grass as well as digging into what the main differences are between the two.